acfinspace/Spacelibraryoftales/docs/miyoshiakachi/womensbestcompanion.md

 # Women's best companion

-> Entry for the YC 119 Pod and Planet Fiction Contest in the A Thousand Suns for the Very Short Fiction category.
+> Entry for the YC119 Pod and Planet Fiction Contest in the A Thousand Suns for the Very Short Fiction category.

 It was said women's best companions were diamonds.
 Shiny and beautiful like them.